itechnology/T4ResX/README.md

 Sample site up on Windows Azure @ [t4resx.azurewebsites.net](http://t4resx.azurewebsites.net/)

-If it's, it might be normal ..it's running on a free instance with daily ressource limits
+If it's down, it might be normal ..running on a free instance with daily resource limits

 ---